-The information in this section is meant to guide applicants in considering what information to include in their application.
-All applications will first be reviewed for accuracy, completeness, and compliance with the instructions outlined in the expression of interest and full proposal forms.
+The information in this section is meant to guide applicants in considering what information to include in their proposals.
+All proposals will first be reviewed for accuracy, completeness, and compliance with the instructions outlined in the expression of interest and full proposal forms.
 Proposals will then be evaluated based on the extent to which they meet the criteria below.